Wardown Park: History

 The ground is entered from the main park and is encircled by trees.
 The current pavilion is an extension of an existing building, which still holds the players changing rooms.
-The buildings near the ground were used during the Second World War by Civil Defence personnel.
+The buildings near the ground were used during World War II by Civil Defence personnel.
 A raised viewing area runs along the eastern side of the ground and along the western side is a digital scoreboard.
 The ground could accommodate crowds of 4,000–5,000 and once accommodated a crowd of 6,000 for a benefit match for Tom Clark in 1961.
 The cricket ground has also played host to field hockey matches, with the Bedfordshire Eagles playing there.
 The lower cricket ground has never held county cricket matches and is the homeground of Luton Luctonian Cricket Club.